Experiments power breakthrough discovery in both the Scientific Method and our adaptation of it for entrepreneurship:

 To achieve great things, two things are needed: a plan and not quite enough time.

 That said, I’m still an advocate for using just-in-time techniques like kanban and continuous deployment/delivery of value to customers.
 And the two are not mutually exclusive.
 Time boxes in a LEAN sprint are only used to force a decision and don’t have to drive the release cycle.

 The 5 Stages of a LEAN Sprint

 There are five stages to running a LEAN Sprint.
-These stages are modeled after the align-diverge-converge technique, developed at IDEO, for fighting group think while enabling original thinking.
-In this technique, meetings are only used for alignment and decisions — not free-form discussion or group brainstorming.
+These stages are modeled after the align-diverge-converge technique, developed at IDEO, for fighting group thinking while enabling original thinking.
+This technique uses meetings only for alignment and decisions — not free-form discussion or group brainstorming.